-The highlight of a Balaton trip is the winery visits: You get to meet passionate winemakers and taste excellent wines.
-I included below a list and a short profile of my favorites.
+I included below a list and a short profile of my favorite Balaton winemakers.
 This list reflects my own impressions based on visits and tastings.
 Naturally, it's subjective and in some cases incomplete (for example, if logistics prevented me from visiting a winery, that place wouldn't be included).
 You'll find both sizable, corporate-owned wineries and small operations, but I’m partial to family wineries that convey a special sense of place.

 A few things to keep in mind